 The Samsung S5 smartphone may be more evolution than revolution compared to previous models, but for many it's the must-have mobile right now.
 Our comparison tool helps you track down the right Samsung model and tariff for your budget.

-Finding the right tariff depends on usage, contract length, if you pay upfront and your network.
-We've highlighted our top picks, but use the tool to 'compare by tariffs', where you punch in minutes, texts and data, or click 'show me what I can afford', where you search by max monthly cost.
+Finding the right deal depends on usage, contract length, if you pay upfront and your network.
+We've highlighted our top picks below, but use the tool to 'compare by tariffs', where you punch in minutes, text and data, or click ‘show me what I can afford’, where you search by max monthly cost.

 Warning!
 This table is automatically generated.
 Please double check prices before signing up – email us with any problems, suggestions or missing tariffs.